 The dates of Lent vary from year to year as do the dates of Carnival and Easter.
 In the Western church (as opposed to the Eastern Orthodox church which celebrates on a different date) Easter is celebrated on the first Sunday after the first full moon occurring on or after the vernal equinox.
 The dates of Lent for the coming years are:

 - 2021 - February 17 to April 2

 The first day of Lent is Ash Wednesday.
-On this day, the faithful go to church for mass and afterwards people line up to have the priest draw the sign of the cross in ashes on their forehead.
+On this day, the faithful go to church for mass and at the end of the service, people line up to have the priest draw the sign of the cross in ashes on their forehead.
 This is a sign of repentance and is meant to remind people of their mortality.
-In Mexico, many Catholics leave the ashes on their foreheads all day as a sign of humility.
+The ashes symbolize penance, mourning and mortality.
+In Mexico, many Catholics leave the ashes on their foreheads all day long as a sign of humility.

-In some regions of Mexico there are special celebrations on each Friday during Lent.
+In some regions of Mexico, there are special celebrations that take place each Friday during Lent.
 For example, in Oaxaca, the fourth Friday of Lent is the Día de la Samaritana, the fifth Friday of Lent is celebrated in nearby Etla at the Señor de las Peñas Church.
 The custom is similar in Taxco, where there is a celebration on each of the Fridays during Lent in a different nearby village.

-Palm Sunday, known in Mexico as Domingo de Ramos is one week before Easter, and is the official start of Holy Week.
-On this day, Jesus' entrance into Jerusalem is commemorated.
+Palm Sunday, known in Mexico as Domingo de Ramos is one week before Easter and is the official start of Holy Week.
+On this day, Jesus' entrance into Jerusalem, when he was given a hero's welcome, and people spread palms before him, is commemorated.
 Artisans set up stalls outside of churches to sell intricately woven palms in the shape of crosses and other designs.
-In some places there are processions recreating Jesus' arrival in Jerusalem.
+In some places, there are processions recreating Jesus' arrival in Jerusalem.